ben-web/NC-News-Front-End/README.md

 npm run start
 ```

-If successful, your browser should open at [http://localhost:3000](http://localhost:3000).
+If successful, your browser should open [http://localhost:3000](http://localhost:3000).

 ## Built With